eclipse-kura/kura/docs/cloud-platform/raw-cloud-connection.md

 The Raw MQTT cloud connector is a cloud stack that exposes a MQTT cloud connection without applying any restriction on topic structure or performing any particular message encoding.

-The Raw MQTT cloud connector is composed of the following components:
+The Raw MQTT cloud connector is composed by the following components:

 ### Cloud stack components